a-chacon/a-chacon.github.io/_posts/en/2023-09-01-using-nokogiri.md

 ---
 layout: post
-title: "Web scraping with Ruby: Using Nokogiri."
+title: "Quick Guide to Web Scraping with Ruby"
 categories: [Ruby, Scraping, Nokogiri]
-excerpt: Ruby has a very good gem for web scraping called Nokogiri.
-Among its functions it has the ability to read and query HTML documents with CCS selectors.
-In this case I will be documenting the steps to perform an example web scraping using this gem.
+excerpt: Discover how to perform web scraping in Ruby with Nokogiri, the leading HTML and XML document parsing library.
+Learn the key techniques in this article on web scraping in Ruby.
 image: /assets/images/nokogiri.png
 lang: en
 time: 5 min